-It was in late 2009 when Margaret found out that she had ovarian cancer.
-She immediately scheduled a surgery to remove both of the tumors from her ovaries where it was discovered that one was the size of grapefruit and the other was the size of an orange.
+It was in late 2009 when Margaret was diagnosed with ovarian cancer.
+She immediately scheduled a surgery to remove both of the tumors from both of her ovaries where it was discovered that one was the size of grapefruit and the other was the size of an orange.
 Doctors confirmed that both of the tumors were cancerous.

-The diagnosis was stage 1A clear cell carcinoma which can be a nasty and aggressive form of ovarian cancer with a poor prognosis when it is discovered in the later stages, and it is generally resistant to the standard chemotherapy regimens that are often prescribed to treat it.
+The diagnosis was stage 1A clear cell carcinoma which can be a nasty and aggressive form of ovarian cancer with a poor prognosis when it is discovered in the later stages.
+This form of cancer is generally resistant to the standard chemotherapy regimens that are often prescribed by oncologists to treat it.
 Her doctor said that the cancer had not spread further but he did recommend that she have chemotherapy treatments as a preventative measure.

 After exploring the history of chemotherapy, Margaret says that she was troubled to find out that it was developed from the mustard gases that were used during world war 2.
 She felt very strongly that it is often the use of chemotherapy and not the cancer itself that brings premature death to cancer patients.
 She says.
 “Although it may be toxic to cancer cells, it is also toxic to the patients who use it.”

 She went looking for other options and consulted with three different oncologists at various cancer treatment centers but they all recommended the same chemotherapy protocols.
 She asked the doctors.
 “What else do you have?”
 The answer from all of them was, “Chemotherapy is it, and if you aren’t willing to take chemotherapy then I cannot treat you.”